PyroWilDx/bangdream_bot/README.md

      - _Check Battery Level : OFF_
      - _Ad Check : As you want_

-3. Download the controls file "bangdream-bot_control.cfg" in this repostery and import it on BlueStacks.
+3. Download the [controls file](https://github.com/PyroWilDx/bangdream-bot/blob/master/bangdream-bot_control.cfg) in this repostery and import it on BlueStacks.
 To import this file you'll need to :
    - _Open the game on BlueStacks_
    - _Open "Controls editor" (this can be done with CTRL+SHIFT+A)_
    - _On the top right corner of the editor click on the import button_